History of Oxford: Late modern period

 In 1790, the Oxford Canal connected the city with Coventry.
 The Duke's Cut was completed by the Duke of Marlborough in 1789 to link the new canal with the River Thames; and, in 1796, the Oxford Canal company built its own link to the Thames, at Isis Lock.
 In 1844, the Great Western Railway linked Oxford with London via Didcot and Reading, and other rail routes soon followed.
 In the 19th century, the controversy surrounding the Oxford Movement in the Church of England drew attention to the city as a focus of theological thought.
 A permanent military presence was established in the city with the completion of Cowley Barracks in 1876.

-Local government in Oxford was reformed by the Municipal Corporations Act 1835, and the boundaries of the borough were extended to include a small area east of the River Cherwell.
-The boundaries were further extended in 1889 to add the areas of Grandpont and New Hinksey, south of the Thames, which were transferred from Berkshire to Oxfordshire.
-At the same time Summertown and the western part of Cowley were also added to the borough.
-In 1890 Oxford became a county borough.
 Oxford Town Hall was built by Henry T. Hare; the foundation stone was laid on 6 July 1893 and opened by the future King Edward VII on 12 May 1897.
 The site has been the seat of local government since the Guild Hall of 1292 and though Oxford is a city and a Lord Mayoralty, the building is still called by its traditional name of "Town Hall".